DavisVaughan/ivs/README.md

 #> [1] [2019-01-01, 2019-01-03) [2019-01-02, 2019-01-07) [2019-01-03, 2019-01-13)
 ```

+There are a number of useful things you can do with these, including:

+-   Determining how two ivs are related (i.e. does one precede, follow,
+    or overlap the other?) with `iv_locate_overlaps()`.

+-   Grouping / Merging overlapping intervals within a single iv with
+    `iv_groups()`.

+-   Splitting an iv on its overlapping endpoints with `iv_split()`.

+-   Applying set theoretical operations on two ivs, such as
+    `iv_intersect()`.

 Interval vectors are completely generic, meaning that you can create
 them from any comparable type that is supported by
 [vctrs](https://vctrs.r-lib.org).
 This means that user defined S3 types